szenario-fordesigners/spacecontrol/README.md

 ### Webspace Monitoring On Point.

 SpaceControl was made to ensure you never run out of webspace.
-With its minimal interface the widget provides an easy overview of the current webspace usage and displays a warning when it’s time for taking action.
+With its minimal interface the widget provides an easy overview of the current webspace usage, displays a warning and sends email notifications when it’s time for taking action.

 A few pixels on your Craft dashboard, a big step for your website.
 <br><br>